Sovereign-Titan-Genesis/SSPA-HumanRights-Ledger/README.md

 ### Our vision is simple:
 No survivor should lose access to justice because their identity, testimony, or evidence was lost, altered, or forgotten.

+## Abstract:Traditional blockchain systems bind digital rights directly to temporary cryptographic wallets.
+If a victim's device is seized or destroyed by exploiters, their identity and resources are permanently lost.
+SSPA (Sovereign State Persistence Architecture) breaks this vulnerability by establishing an Identity-Anchored Asset model (PIN ──► PID ──► PIH).
+Inspired by the high-symmetry E8 lattice matrix, SSPA ensures that human rights automatically outlive devices, nodes, and software failures through self-healing state recovery and automated asset rebinding protocols.